gregnz/stocks/NTNX.md

 "Simple" you say, "I like simple!".

-"Maybe we should look at...
-Nutanix then" your CTO replies.
+"Maybe we should look at Nutanix then" your CTO replies.

 ### What about hyper-converged infrastructure (HCI)?
 At a basic level, HCI is convergence plus.
 The appliances are physically smaller and more tightly integrated.
 Nutanxi deliver hyper-converged appliances.
 You can't separate the bits (eg: you can't pull out and replace a hard drive) like you could do with CI.